 The research of the childhood cancer registry focusses on three main topics: Aetiology of childhood cancer, long-term outcomes, and follow-up care after childhood cancer or young adult cancer.
 These topics are described with their background, aims, methods, recent findings, ongoing studies, and contacts in the remainder of Chapter 4.
-Additional information is available from the investigators and our website (www.childhoodcancerregistry.ch).
-Further, we thank the supporters for their generous contributions towards the research projects.
+Additional information is avail-